-Set your people up for success.
+Set your people up for success, wherever they work.

 We developed this guide to give you everything you need to know about equipment stipends.